inot/fvf/README.md

 - Interactive preview: added a separator under the selected path and render values as a two-column Key/Value table when possible for improved readability.
 - JSON preview mode: when `-json` is used on a TTY, the interactive preview shows pretty-printed JSON; non-interactive `-json` output remains unchanged.
 - Interactive trigger: when stdout is a TTY, passing either `-values` or `-json` will launch the interactive UI with a preview pane.
+- Streaming UI is now the default behavior for interactive mode; the `-stream` flag was removed.